gjs16/my-wbb-data/README.md

 This repository automatically fetches and updates **Women's Basketball** play-by-play data and various seasonal statistics daily using GitHub Actions and the **wehoop R package**.

-The updated `update_data.R` script now automatically filters the NCAA data and saves Arkansas-specific files for easier analysis.

 ---

 ## 💾 Data Sources and File Listing